srisainee/HCAHPS-Patient-Survey/README.md

 ### Purpose of analysis
-The aim of this analysis is to examine the factors influencing the rankings of hospitals across the states, first, by  testing the hypothesis if the states with higher number of facilities have higher ranking of the hospitals.
+This analysis aims to examine the factors influencing the rankings of hospitals across the states, first, by testing the hypothesis if the states with the higher number of facilities have higher rankings of the hospitals.

 ### Approach
 The survey results in the format